Schema Markup Example

 Q: What's the real difference between AI-written and human-written content?

 A: The best AI-assisted content is edited and customized heavily.
 The best human content is original and well-researched.
-What matters is whether the final content is valuable and honest, not who/what created the first draft.
+What matters is whether the final content is valuable and honest, not who or what created the first draft.

-The Real Lesson: Write for Readers, Not Search Engines (Or Twitter Critics)
+The Real Lesson: Write for Readers, Not Search Engines or Critics

 Content marketers have spent the last year obsessing over whether their content "looks AI-generated."
 This research suggests that's mostly theater.
 Most phrases people point to as "AI tells" don't meaningfully impact reader engagement.